ELF, PE, Mach-O binaries share similar characteristics, such as an entry point, imported/exported functions, etc.

 assert type(abstract) is lief.Binary

-In C++, one can downcast a LIEF::Binary instance into its effective type using the classof idiom:
+In C++, a LIEF::Binary instance can be downcast to its underlying type using the classof idiom:

 std::unique_ptr<LIEF::Binary> target = LIEF::Parser::parse("some.elf");